 Start the second AEM instance.

-First, create the data store configuration file on each instances that is required to share the data store:
+First, create the data store configuration file on each instance that is required to share the data store:

 If you are using a